kidussintayehu/html-tag-checker/README.md

 # html-tag-checker
-##
+## it is the individual project for data structurre course

-this code checks if the the HTML file u entered from the file is correctly
+this code checks if the the HTML file u entered from the file is correct.